coffee bean

 The Misconception: Espresso Beans

-Grind Matters
+Grind and Extraction Matters

 Debunking the Myth